GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ## Order selected 16  sigma^2 estimated as  3.39
 ```

+So the optimal value for the lag parameter depends on the chosen method.

-The AR model can now be used to predict the time series (although 100 months in the future is way to much; grey lines indicate the standard error):
+Let us now use th AR model for predicting the time series into the future
+(although 100 months in the future is way to much; grey lines indicate the standard error):

 ```r
 arpred <- predict(armod, n.ahead = 100)